johnnovak/gridmonger-site/source/moving-around.rst

 Admittedly, this is the most complex mode, and while some people might find it really useful, if it doesn't click with you, that's fine.
-Don't feel compelled to use it.
-In fact, I pretty much only use normal mode, even when playing real-time blobbers.
+Don't feel compelled to use it!
+In fact, I (the author) pretty much only use normal mode, even when playing real-time blobbers...

 .. rst-class:: style7 big